yosoydead/node-tutorial/sessions and cookies/readme.md

 * **This will use the code from the module working with mongoose**
 * A **cookie** is a form to store some kind of data in the browser (client side).
 When the user is logged in, store some information that the user is logged in.
-If the user reloads the page and a new request is sent, we still have the info that the user is logged in.
+If the user reloads the page and a new request is sent, we still have the info that the user is logged in.  **(it is not a good idea to store this kind of information on the client side)**
+* A **session** is also a form to store some data but this time, the information can be stored on the server (or a db).
+A user needs to tell the browser to which session he belongs to and that can be sent through a cookie **(that id needs to be hashed -> encrypted)**.
+That data can have the confidential data that can't be changed from inside the browser.
+* To implement a session i need to install another package -> **npm install --save express-session**.
+* I installed a package -> **npm install --save connect-mongodb-session** to manage(save) sessions through mongodb which I am currently using as a database.